-The U.S. Census Bureau released standard tabulations of 5-year ACS data collected between 2008 through 2012 in December of 2013.
-For FY 2015 FMRs, HUD used the 2008-2012 5-year ACS data to update the base rents.
+The U.S. Census Bureau released standard tabulations of 5-year ACS data collected between 2009 through 2013 in December of 2014.
+For Proposed FY 2016 FMRs, HUD uses the 2009-2013 5year ACS data to update the base rents.
 HUD has updated base rents each year based on new 5-year data since FY 2012, for which HUD used 2005-2009 ACS data.
-HUD is also updating base rents for Puerto Rico FMRs using the 2008-2012 Puerto Rico Community Survey (PRCS); HUD first updated the Puerto Rico base rents in FY 2014 based on 2007-2011 PRCS data collected through the ACS program.
+HUD is also updating base rents for Puerto Rico FMRs using the 2009-2013 Puerto Rico Community Survey (PRCS); HUD first updated the Puerto Rico base rents in FY 2014 based on

+2007-2011 PRCS data collected through the ACS program.

 HUD historically based FMRs on gross rents for recent movers (those who have moved into their current residence in the last 24 months).
 However, due to the way Census constructs the 5-year ACS data, HUD developed a new methodology for calculating recentmover FMRs in FY 2012.
-As in FY 2012, HUD assigns all areas a base rent which is the estimated two-bedroom standard quality 5-year gross rent from the ACS.2 Because HUD's regulations mandate that FMRs must be published as recent mover gross rents, HUD continues to apply a recent mover factor to the standard quality base rents assigned from the 5-year ACS data.
-Calculation of the recent mover factor is described below.
+As in FY 2012, HUD assigns all areas a base rent, which is the two-bedroom standard quality 5year gross rent estimate from the ACS.
+Because HUD's regulations mandate that FMRs must be published as recent mover gross rents, HUD continues to apply a recent mover factor to the standard quality base rents assigned from the 5-year ACS data.
+The calculation of the recent mover factor is described below.